lorrainebaynosa/AmazonStoreFrontInterface/README.md

-So if we try to purchase two(2) more Omega watches, user receives the message `Insufficient quantity!`because the inventory is already at zero and prevents the order from going through (see screenshot of terminal below):
+So if user tries to purchase two(2) more Omega watches, user receives the message `Insufficient quantity!`because the inventory is already at zero.
+Order is prevented from going through (see screenshot of terminal below):